nsftx/seven-gravity-gateway/README.md

  - platform_gateway
  - product_gateway

-To use this component in web browser load it from dist directory in node_modules:
+To use this component in web browser load it from !!dist!! directory in !!node_modules!!:

 == Load module ==